The Yukawa interaction in ordinary quantum mechanics: Path integral approach

 Now we will briefly turn to the bosonic two-point function which will introduce a peculiar feature of fermion loops in $d=1$.
 The lowest order connected diagram is given in diagram A of Fig. \ref{Fig2},

-In fact this integral immediately vanishes since both poles in $k$ are in the lower half of the complex plane, and we may close the contour of integration in the upper half plane.\footnote{Of course this vanishing may also be seen directly without relying on complex analysis by multiplying the denominators in the integrand by their complex conjugate and integrating over the real line.} This argument will in fact extend to arbitrary loops of fermions such as seen in Fig. \ref{Fig3}, regardless of external momenta.
+In fact this integral immediately vanishes since both poles in $k$ are in the lower half of the complex plane, and we may close the contour of integration in the upper half plane.
+This argument will in fact extend to arbitrary loops of fermions such as seen in Fig. \ref{Fig3}, regardless of external momenta.
 The main point is that \emph{in $d=1$ loops formed entirely of fermions vanish at zero temperature.} As noted above this is not true for the logarithmically divergent tadpole loops involving a single fermion propagator, and the result will depend on the regularization and the sign of $\mu$.

 The vanishing of the correction $D^{(2)}_\text{connected}$ is exactly what is needed from the quantum mechanical perspective.
 In the bosonic vacuum, which holds for $\mu>0$, the Hamiltonian $H_B$ is just an uncorrected harmonic oscillator, so $D$ should receive no corrections in perturbation theory.
 The disconnected diagram B in Fig \ref{Fig2} will also vanish for $\mu>0$.
 Conversely when $\mu<0$, $\phi$ picks up a vacuum expectation value, and diagram B will give the proper disconnected correction $\langle\phi\rangle^2$ to the correlation function $\langle\phi(\tau)\phi(0)\rangle$.
 But even in the fermionic vacuum, the Hamiltonian $H_F$ is just that of a harmonic oscillator with the same frequency $m$, and so there should be no connected corrections to $D$ in perturbation theory.